 Liners are smaller, thinner and absorb less liquid than pads, and are generally worn at the beginning or end of your period, when you are expecting your period to start or on lighter flow days.
 Some women wear liners daily to absorb discharge or mild incontinence.

-Panty liners are also great to wear as a backup for menstrual cups or tampons.
+Panty liners are also great to wear daily or as a backup for menstrual cups or tampons.
 Or even just soaking up your sweat during a workout or keeping you feeling dry and fresh on a hot day.

 Menstrual pads are thicker and more absorbent than panty liners and are generally used for heavier flow days during your period but can also be used for mild incontinence although specially designed incontinence pads will be more effective.